Phase-Pole-Free Images and Smooth Coil Sensitivity Maps by Regularized Nonlinear Inversion: Introduction

-In this work, we present a method to detect convergence of NLINV to a local minimum with phase poles by detecting phase poles and correcting them by a global optimization step.
+In this work, we present a method to detect convergence of NLINV to a local minimum with phase poles by detecting phase poles and correcting them by a global optimization step, similar to a re-initialization of the algorithm.
 In this global optimization step the phase pole in the image is removed by multiplying a conjugate pole to the image while multiplying the pole itself on the coil sensitivity profiles.
-We evaluate the method on Cartesian brain data and on radial, interactive real-time MRI data.
+While the method is not restricted to NLINV, it is especially well-suited for NLINV since slightly misaligned corrections will be refined in consecutive iterations.
+We evaluate NLINV with phase pole correction on Cartesian brain data and on radial, interactive real-time MRI data.
 Moreover, we show that NLINV can reliably and efficiently estimate coil sensitivity profiles free from singularities from very small ($7\times7$) auto-calibration (AC) regions.